 Accessibility

 The University of Leicester’s Attenborough Arts Centre prides itself on being accessible and inclusive.
-We want everyone to feel welcome and get involved in what we do.

 There are four disabled toilets in the building which are all wheelchair accessible located on the ground and first floor and two gender neutral toilets on the first floor.